List of institutions of higher education in Uttar Pradesh

 This is an incomplete list of institutions of higher education in the state of Uttar Pradesh, India.

 Universities

-Uttar Pradesh has a total of 55 universities, the second-highest in all Indian states and territories.
+Uttar Pradesh has a total of 84 universities, the second-highest of all Indian states and territories.

 Central

-Uttar Pradesh has five Central Universities, the most for any Indian state along with Delhi:
+Uttar Pradesh has 6 central universities.

 State

-There are 28 State universities in Uttar Pradesh:
+There are 36 state universities in Uttar Pradesh:

 Private

-There are Sixteen Private Universities in Uttar Pradesh:
+There are 35 private universities in Uttar Pradesh:

 Deemed

-The following ten institutions have been declared as Deemed Universities under section 3 of the UGC Act, 1956 by Ministry of Human Resource Development, Government of India:
+The following 8 institutions have been declared as deemed universities under section 3 of the UGC Act, 1956, by the Ministry of Human Resource Development: